Arkainas/ai-form/README.md

 ## Goals

-The creator of this project is writing his thesis on AI/LLMs and how it currently affects developers, and how it will affect developers in the future.
+The creator of this project is writing his thesis on AI/LLMs and how it currently affects developers within the IT-industry, and how it will affect developers in the future.
 This form will be deployed and posted to websites like Linkedin, discord and reddit.
 Mostly as a testiment to the owners ability after 2 years of education in web-development.

 ## Features